 There are 3 main criteria that determine the pain level of a lancet - needle gauge, needle depth and spring vibration.
 Pip Lancets have been specifically engineered to have the proper needle gauge, needle depth and to minimize spring vibration.
 This is why most of our customers feel Pip Lancets are pain-free

 - Needle Gauge - for obvious reasons, the larger the needle, the higher the pain level associated with the needle.
 This is the primary reason that, over time, more and more people have moved toward smaller and smaller needles.
 There have also been advancements in glucose meters to where smaller and smaller blood samples are needed - therefore, allowing a smaller needle to be used.

 - Puncture depth - again, for obvious reasons.
 The deeper the poke, the more pain you’ll likely feel.

 - Spring vibration - while not as obvious, this is the primary reason for painful fingersticks.
-Devices that have very limited or no vibration of the needle as it enters the
+Devices that have very limited or no vibration of the needle when used will cause significantly less pain.

 Over 1,200 5-Star Reviews

 We’ve heard from over 1,200 customers who gave Pip Lancets 5-Star reviews and shared their experience.
 Here’s what they have to say:

 Get Started Today

 Start with our trial offer - this is our Starter Pack and includes 50 lancets and a carry case.
 This includes all three different sizes we offer, so you can try each one out and decide which one works best for you!